cyrusblankinship/PUI2018_cb4184/HW11_cb4184/README.md

 3. Build two Random Forest Classifiers to predict card type, given (1.)
 4 engineered features & (2.) the entire time series.

 ## Assignment 2: Improve plot from HW8
 Based on Rohun's feedback, I added another graph to my plot of just the two CDF differences overlayed on top of each other.
 I also used GridSpec to improve the visualization.
 I however did not plot the requested histogram because I did not feel it answered my initial question as well as my CDF's.
 ![main plot](Revised_Locals_vs_Tourists_Start_time.png)
+**Figure 1:** The additional plot of differences shows that not only is the difference between tourists and locals lessened during the weekend, but the peaks are shifted to later in the day.
+This makes intuitive sense because people are not in as much of a hurry during the weekends and are getting later starts in their days.